matteo-chesi/docs-csm/operations/configuration_management/Pre_Boot_NCN_Image_Configuration.md

 This document describes the configuration of a Kubernetes NCN image.
 The same steps are relevant for modifying a Ceph image.

-1. Locate the NCN Image to be Modified
+1. Locate the NCN image to be modified.

     This example assumes you want to modify the image that is currently in use by NCNs.
 However, the steps are the same for any NCN SquashFS image.